wiretap-retro/EXT_BATT-4.5V-Version/README.md

 ^--photo from minuszerodegrees showing EXT_BATT header

 ## Info
 I have quite a few 386 and 486 motherboards that have an EXT_BATT header, but I've removed the rechargable Varta.
 This PCB project is aimed at using the EXT_BATT header to provide a solution to keep your CMOS settings saved and RTC ticking.
 The MAX40200 chip provides for "ideal diode" functionality with less than a 43mV drop in voltage.
 It also prevents a charge circuit from trying to charge the LR44 / 357 type battery.
 I prefer this board because the batteries are cheap, last a long time, and the EXT_BATT header is usually in an easier spot to get to than where the Varta battery is crammed on most boards.
+I recommend using the 357 type batteries in this, as they tend not to corrode, and they last much longer.
+Check the batteries every few years.

 ## BOM
 * This circuit board, ordered from your fabricator of choice.
 (JLCPCB, PCBway, OSH Park, etc.)